 The estimate of expected tax payments is one component we consider when we set revenue allowances for regulated electricity and gas networks.
 These allowances are set using a ‘building block’ approach where revenue is expected to equal the total costs incurred by the regulated networks, including expected tax costs.
-The AER determines the expected cost of corporate tax in accordance with the relevant legislation—that is, the National Electricity Rules (NER) and National Gas Rules (NGR).
+The AER determines the expected cost of corporate tax in accordance with the relevant rules—that is, the National Electricity Rules (NER) and National Gas Rules (NGR).
 It is an incentive framework, so the energy networks retain the benefit (or detriment) where costs are lower (or higher) than expected.
 Changing the approach to estimating tax for regulated energy networks will therefore change the total revenue allowance for these businesses.

 Preliminary advice from the Australian Tax Office (ATO) identifies a number of drivers causing an apparent material discrepancy between the tax allowances set by the AER and the actual tax payments made to the ATO by the regulated networks.

-|AER - Regulatory tax review 2018 - Issues Paper - May 2018 ( PDF 806.98 KB )||AER|
+|AER - Tax Review 2018 - Initial Report - 28 June 2018 ( PDF 992.15 KB )||AER|

 |Dr. Martin Lally - Tax payments versus the AER allowances for regulated businesses - 16 June 2018 ( PDF 781.79 KB )||Dr Martin Lally|